gokcehan/lf/doc.md

 Colors of the prompt line can be configured using the `promptfmt` option which can include hardcoded colors as ANSI escapes.
 See the default value of this option to have an idea about how to color this line.

-It is worth noting that lf uses as many colors advertised by your terminal's entry in terminfo or infocmp databases on your system.
+It is worth noting that lf uses as many colors as advertised by your terminal's entry in terminfo or infocmp databases on your system.
 If an entry is not present, it falls back to an internal database.
 If your terminal supports 24-bit colors but either does not have a database entry or does not advertise all capabilities, you can enable support by setting the `$COLORTERM` variable to `truecolor` or ensuring `$TERM` is set to a value that ends with `-truecolor`.